 We make sure that Scottish Water has the resources it needs to continue to provide high-quality water and sewerage services now and in the future.
 We do this by determining the level of revenue Scottish Water needs to collect through customer charges in order to deliver the objectives set for it by Scottish Ministers.

 We have a duty to determine the ‘lowest reasonable overall cost’ that Scottish Water will have to incur to meet Ministers’ environmental, quality and service objectives for the industry.

 After analysing Scottish Water’s costs and efficiency, we set a cap on the overall amount of charges that Scottish Water can collect from its customers.
 We do this every six years in a process called the ‘Strategic Review of Charges’.
 Our decisions must be consistent with the guidelines set by Ministers in their Principles of Charging.

 As part of every Strategic Review of Charges we consider our regulatory approach and where there are opportunities to develop the model.
 This process of challenge, which involves peer review and the input of academics and other experts in the field, ensures that we are looking to the future and helping to deliver maximum benefits for customers and communities.

-Developers may qualify for a contribution to the costs associated with connecting to Scotland’s water and wastewater networks.
-We can determine whether Scottish Water has properly applied the reasonable cost regulations in arriving at its assessment of connection costs.
+You may be able to ask WICS to determine whether Scottish Water has properly applied the Scottish Ministers’ regulations in arriving at its assessment of connection costs.

 An important feature of the regulatory framework in Scotland is that Scottish Ministers determine a clear set of policy objectives for the industry.
 We set a level of charges consistent with the lowest reasonable overall cost of Scottish Water delivering these objectives.